geraintpalmer/SAS-R/LabSheets/Week_05.md

     **Note the convention used here: classes use a capitalized name.**

-2. Discussing other classes

-    We have already used various types of python objects:
+2. We have already used various types of python objects:

     - Lists;
     - Dictionaries;